axibase/atsd/rule-engine/notifications/README.md

 ## Network Settings

-If the ATSD server cannot connect to the remote API server directly due to network restrictions, use one of the following configuration options displayed in the **Network Settings** section.
+If the ATSD server cannot connect to the remote API server due to network restrictions, use one of the following configuration options displayed in the **Network Settings** section.

 * **API Gateway**